Salaries in Chicago, IL

 7. Irrigation Technician

 Install and maintain irrigation systems.
-Ensure proper water usage.
-Companies like TruGreen and Lawn Doctor hire for these roles.
+Work in parks and private properties.
+Companies like TruGreen and Lawn Doctor offer these jobs.

 Find Irrigation Technician jobs in Chicago, IL